cloudwork/oauth/README.md

 Status
 ------

 * Initial port.
-Not tested.
+All tests pass.
-* Tests required.
+* Relies on Netflix SHA Library which will be removed when Narhal's SHA module exports hmac_sha(key, data).
 * Examples are not yet ported and need review.

 Acknowledgments